What is User Onboarding?

 Ultimately, the more customers you activate and retain, the longer you will receive monthly subscription payments from each of them.

-Disclaimer: every business is different, and so there is no universal onboarding process that will work for all businesses all of the time.
+Every business is different, so there is no universal onboarding process that will work for all businesses all of the time.

-What follows is a list of the best tactical options that most SaaS businesses should consider including to encourage users to learn their product.
+What follows is a list of the best tactical options that most SaaS businesses should consider for a successful onboarding process.

 This is where primary onboarding begins: the point where the user first creates an account on your app and logs in for the first time.